afasola/onPrem2GCP/README.md

 ## Preconditions

 - Terraform is installed
-- there is an active service account with privilegies to create and destroy resources
+- there is an active service account with privileges to create and destroy resources
-- the related service account key is dowloaded and copied to the ./demo folder
+- the related service account key is downloaded and copied to the ./demo folder
-- the Cloud Store service account is authorised to use the provided encryption key (in this case the service-x-crypto-key in the gcp-target-key-ring-3 key ring)
+- the Cloud Store service account is authorized to use the provided encryption key (in this case the service-x-crypto-key in the gcp-target-key-ring-3 key ring)

 ```
 gsutil kms authorize -p onprem2gcp -k projects/onprem2gcp/locations/europe-west3/keyRings/gcp-target-key-ring-3/cryptoKeys/service-x-crypto-key